Arithmetic Geometric Model for the Renormalisation of Bi-critical Irrationally Indifferent Attractors: Modified Brjuno and Herman Conditions

-\end{proof} Furthermore, in order to use this fact to link together the topology of the model and the Herman condition, it is necessary to find some \textit{uniformity} results in the behavior of the function.
-Note that if we replace $Y_{r,s}$ in the following lemma with $Y_{r,0}=Y_r$, Cheraghi's paper \cite{cheraghi2022arithmetic} proves this. \begin{lemma} For all \( r \in (0, 1/2] \) and $s\in[0,1/2]$, we have \begin{itemize} \item[(i)] \textit{for all \( x \in [0, 1/r] \) and all \( y \geq -1 \),}
+\end{corollary} \begin{proof} Because both functions satisfy a kind of contractivity property, the telescoping sum that one can define can only expand the initial constant $C_{\ref{hermy}}$ by a factor defined by the geometric sum of the contractivity factor, $0.9^n$.
+Thus we obtain the result by setting $C_{\ref{telescopeherm}}:=10C_{\ref{hermy}}$.
+For specific details see \cite{cheraghi2022arithmetic}. \end{proof} Furthermore, in order to use this fact to link together the topology of the model and the Herman condition, it is necessary to find some \textit{uniformity} results in the behavior of the function.
+Note that if we replace $Y_{r,s}$ in the following lemma with $Y_{r,0}=Y_r$, Cheraghi's paper \cite{cheraghi2022arithmetic} proves this. \begin{lemma} For all \( r \in (0, 1/2] \) and $s\in[0,1/2]$, we have \begin{itemize} \item[(i)] \textit{for all \( x \in [0, 1/r] \) and all \( y \geq -1 \) there exists a $C^1_{\ref{herman2}}>0$,}